 Once the requirements document has been developed, the next step is to conduct stakeholder review sessions.
 This allows all stakeholders to provide feedback on the documentation and ensure their needs are met.
-Depending on the stakeholders’ preference, these sessions can be performed in person or remotely.
+These sessions can be performed in person or remotely, depending on the stakeholders’ preference.

 After stakeholder review sessions have been conducted, it may be necessary to revise the requirements document based on feedback received.
 This ensures that all stakeholders are satisfied with the final documentation and that all requirements for the project have been met.

 The last step in ensuring that the requirements-gathering process is productive and efficient is to approve the final requirements documentation.
 This gives everyone involved in the project a clear understanding of what is required to succeed.
 Once approved, work can begin on meeting those requirements.

 🔥 SUBSCRIBE! 🔥